mcmanis-kevin/com.brainpop/README.md

 From command prompt, navigate to the project root location and this will put you on the <i>master</i> branch<br>
 Enter into the command prompt:: mvn verify

+All System environments will need to be set up with the correct maven and JDK before hand